-Fitting Gompertz model to the observed data [3], giving parameter estimates with uncertainty [2] and trace plot showing convergence [1].
+Fitting the Gompertz model to the observed data [3], giving parameter estimates with uncertainty [2] and trace plot showing convergence [1].

 1.7) Draw a quantile-quantile plot showing the quantiles of the observed data against the quantiles of the posterior predictive distribution of the next random throw.
 Comment on the quality of the fit, both the discrepancies and possible sources of discrepancies. [ 7 ]